triflicacid/c-vm/docs/Dir.md

 - `assemble.h`
 - `assemble.c`.
 Main file for assembling a source file into a machine code buffer
 - `chunk.h`
 - `chunk.c`.
-Functions for manipulating "chunks" of m_data - used in AST
+Functions for manipulating "chunks" of data - used in AST
 - `err.h`.
 Defines error constants which may be returned during a failed assembly
 - `instruction.h`.
 Definitions for Assembler Instructions
 - `instruction.c`.
 Defines functions for handling `struct AsmInstruction`.
 Represents assembly mnemonics